bjodah/chempy/joss-paper/paper.md

 thermodynamic/kinetic parameters.
 If the stoichiometry of a reaction is unknown, ChemPy can balance it based on the composition of the substances.
-The classes for representing systems of reactions provide methods to analyze e.g., if there are disjoint sets of reactions, or if all are connected in the same network.
+The classes for representing systems of reactions provide methods to analyze, e.g., if there are disjoint sets of reactions, or if all are connected in the same network.
 The classes also offer a series of checks performed at initialization, ensuring balanced reactions with sane coefficients and consistent units.